gokseloz/Kodluyoruz-Frontend-Path/README.md

 # Kodluyoruz Front-End Path

-- This repo contains materials, assignments and exercises from an online course made by [Kodluyoruz](https://www.patika.dev/)
+- This repo contains materials, assignments and exercises of JavaScript and React from an online course made by [Kodluyoruz](https://www.patika.dev/)